Spirocore Light Weich Gauge Bass String — Set of 4 Strings Tunes to (G-D-A-E)

 - The strings have more common overtones, causing the strings to vibrate sympathetically.

 For years we had to mix-n-match from a variety of manufacturers to make good 5ths Tuning Bass Sets.
 Now we have the Spirocore Red Mitchell 5ths Tuning Set in both Medium and Weich Gauges.
 Yipes!
-Chosing bass strings is getting easier, thanks to Thomastik-Infeld.
+Choosing bass strings is getting easier, thanks to Thomastik-Infeld.